fossasia/susi.ai/README.md

 Here you find step by step instructions for Pocket Science Lab (PSLab) using the PSLab hardware and Android app.
 Please help by building up this website.

+## How to use PSLab Instruments on Android

+* How to use the PSLab Oscilloscope?
+* How to use the PSLab Multimeter?
+* How to use the PSLab Wavelength Generator?

 ## Experiments